FishGoddess/logit/README.en.md

 **are redundant in a logger.
 The more effective output will be used in v0.0.8 and higher versions.**

 **3. After checking the benchmarks of v0.0.8 version, we found that time format takes a lots of time** **because of time.Time.AppendFormat.
-We are finding a more effective way to fix it, maybe fixed in next version!**
+We are finding a more effective way to fix it, maybe fixed in higher version!**

 ### 👥 Contributing